Osmund Somers Cleverly: Principal Private Secretary

 In 1935 he was appointed Private Secretary and then Principal Private Secretary to the Prime Minister.
 In this capacity he served the British Prime Ministers Stanley Baldwin and Neville Chamberlain between 1935 and 1939.

 Ministry of Supply

 He served as Deputy Secretary in the Ministry of Supply in the early years of the Second World War between 1939 and 1941.

 Commissioner of Crown Lands

 From 1941 to 1952 he was Commissioner of Crown Lands and was called out of retirement to fill the role between 1954 and 1955 after the Crichel Down Affair.

 Personal life

 Cleverly married Priscilla Simpson, daughter of Prof. Frederick Moore Simpson FRIBA, in 1920 with whom he had two sons and a daughter.
 He was appointed Commander of the Royal Victorian Order (CVO) in the 1937 Coronation Honours, Companion of the Order of the Bath (CB) in the King's Birthday Honours 1939, and Knighted in The King's Birthday Honours 1951.

 He died on 21 October 1966 with his funeral held at St. James's Church in Shere, Surrey.

+In fiction

+Cleverly appears as Prime Minister Chamberlain's PPS throughout the 2017 novel Munich by Robert Harris.